QuantumLab-ZY/HamGNN/README.md

 `poscar2abacus.py` and `graph_data_gen_abacus.py` scripts are respectively utilized for generating ABACUS structure files and packaging the Hamiltonian matrix into the `graph_data.npz` file.
 Users can explore the usage of these tools independently.
 Later on, I'll briefly introduce the meanings of the parameters within these scripts.

 ## Diagonalizing Hamiltonian matrices for large scale systems
 For crystal structures containing thousands of atoms, diagonalizing the Hamiltonian matrix using the serial `band_cal` script can be quite challenging.
 To address this, we've introduced a multi-core parallel `band_cal_parallel` script within band_cal_parallel directory.
+Note: It seems that currently `band_cal_parallel` can only be used with the traditional Intel compiler's MKL library instead of oneAPI's MKL library.
+The version of the my MKL library is intel2018u4.

 ### Installation
 pip install mpitool-0.0.1-cp39-cp39-manylinux1_x86_64.whl